Frequently asked questions

 How many children and families do you care for?

-Shooting Star Children’s Hospices supports 700 life-limited babies, children and young people and their families living in London and Surrey.
+Shooting Star Children’s Hospices supports 700 babies, children and young people with life-limiting conditions, and their families living in London and Surrey.
 Our bespoke support is available 365 days a year at our two purpose build children’s hospices and in their own homes at no cost to the families.

 What services does Shooting Star Children’s Hospices offer?